Metrological detection of entanglement generated by non-Gaussian operations: Introduction

-In order to characterize non-Gaussian entanglement a number of criteria based on high-order moments and on uncertainty relations of different classes of operators have been proposed \cite{Shchukin2005, Miranowicz2006, Shchukin2016, Agarwal2005, Hillery2006}.
+In order to characterize non-Gaussian entanglement\DBR{,} a number of criteria based on high-order moments and on uncertainty relations of different classes of operators have been proposed \cite{Shchukin2005, Miranowicz2006, Shchukin2016, Agarwal2005, Hillery2006}.
 Nevertheless, these criteria are far from being feasible with current experimental methods.
 Other more experimentally-friendly criteria are based on the Shannon entropy and the fidelity of teleportation in quantum channels \cite{Walborn2009, Nha2012}.
-Here we tackle the problem from an operational point of view: non-Gaussian quantum correlations are also known to improve metrological sensitivity, the performance of quantum key distribution and quantum teleportation protocols \cite{Strobel2014, Hu2020, Opartny2000}.
-The advantage of relying on the improvement of quantum protocols is two-fold.
-On the one hand the detected entanglement is useful by design, and, on the other hand, the witness comes with a natural implementation: executing the protocol.
-In this Article, we will focus specifically on metrological protocols, where quantum estimation tools have been devised to witness entanglement \cite{Pezze2009, Gessner2016, Gessner2017}.
+Here we tackle the problem from an operational point of view: non-Gaussian quantum correlations are also known to improve metrological sensitivity, the performance of quantum key distribution and quantum teleportation protocols \cite{Strobel2014, Hu2020, Opartny2000,Filippov2014}.
+The advantage of relying on the improvement of quantum protocols is that the detected entanglement is useful by design.
+In this \DBR{article}, we will focus specifically on metrological protocols, where quantum estimation tools have been devised to witness entanglement \cite{Pezze2009, Gessner2016, Gessner2017}.
 These witnesses are based on the fact that metrological sensitivity determines precision of measurements and this sensitivity is limited for separable states.
 This can be used to detect entanglement.
 Two powerful assets of these sensitivity-based witnesses are i) they do not make assumptions about the quantum state --Gaussianity, purity, etc., and ii) they contain information about all high-order moments.

-We adapt the approach of refs. \cite{Gessner2016, Gessner2017} to the experimental context and limitations of CV quantum optics and propose a general protocol based solely on homodyne detection, using both the variance of the measurement outcomes and the joint measurement statistics.
+By using the approach of refs. \cite{Gessner2016, Gessner2017} taking into account the limitations of CV quantum optics, we propose a general protocol based solely on homodyne detection, using both the variance of the measurement outcomes and the joint measurement statistics.
 Our protocol is efficient in terms of resources as the parameter estimation is done in postprocessing using solely the data collected by homodyne detection.
 We show its relevance analyzing an important class of non-Gaussian entangled states: photon-subtracted states.
 We demonstrate that our protocol is pertinent for the detection of non-Gaussian entanglement and that it is experimentally feasible.